Asperato/userdocs/docs/SCASupport.md

 2. Click on "New PSP Connection".
 In the popup screen, select
    + Currency as "British Pound"
    + Mode as "ECOM"
-   + PSP as “Sagepay SCA”
+   + PSP as “Braintree SCA”
    + Description - Of your choice
    + Merchant Id - same as used for non-sca connection
    + Public Key - same as used for non-sca connection